Best Golf Courses on Long Island

 Green Fees and Booking Tips

-Planning your round at these popular courses needs some planning.
+Planning your round at these popular courses requires some planning.
 Here’s a look at green fees and booking info for top Long Island public golf courses:

 Book your tee times early, especially for Bethpage Black.
 Many courses let you book online.
 Rates can change based on where you live and the time of day.